Mourn (verb) – explicitly feel or show deep sorrow or regret for (someone or their death)

 Whispering prayers in the deceased ears: Those following Zoroastrianism have two family members sitting close to the body of the deceased.
 One of the family members will whisper prayers into the ear of the deceased.
 Other family members are invited to pay their last respects to the deceased while prayers are being continuously recited.
 Read more here.

-Is there a specific tradition or detail that you have found particularly comforting or respectful for honoring anyone’s passing?
+Is there a specific tradition that you have found particularly comforting or respectful for honoring anyone’s passing?
 Please feel free to share it with the community here.